How to Improve Page Speed

 - Optimize Images: Pay attention to image size, compression, and format for each image on your site.
 WordPress plugins make it easy to handle this sort of thing automatically when you upload a new image to your site.

-- Use a Content Delivery Network (CDN): A CDN stores copies of your website on servers across the globe and pulls the copy from the server closest to the user to speed load time.
+- Use a Content Delivery Network (CDN): A CDN stores copies of your website on servers across the globe and pulls the document from the server closest to the user to speed up load time.

 - Use Browser Caching: This allows computers to store specific files used to view your website so that when a user returns, some of the data is already there.
 Browser Caching saves time because the computer doesn’t have to download them again and improves page load speed.

 Page speed refers to how quickly a page on your website loads.
 The quicker it loads, the better.
 The slower it loads, the more likely you will have people who click away from your website to find another source for the same information you provide.
 Images, code, and even your host can affect your page speed.
 If your site is slow, you’re missing out on conversions, and you’re likely hurting your search engine rank.
 Our SEO Company, SEO Inc., is an expert in increasing page and site speed.
 How can we claim that?
 Test our site and see for yourself!
 We can definitely help; reach out to us here to start a conversation.

 Page Speed is a Ranking Factor